Volorf/gen-ui-image/README.md

 You can create an instance of `GenRequestManager` class and call `GenerateTexture2D` method.

 > [!IMPORTANT]
-> The method is async.
+> The method is `async`.
 Make sure that you handle it properly.

 ```csharp
 GenRequestManager _genRequestManager = new GenRequestManager();